-Jonathan Demme, The Director Of "The Silence Of The Lambs," Has Died Aged 73
+Jonathan Demme, The Director Of 'The Silence Of The Lambs,' Has Died Aged 73

 "In the context of my movie-loving life, this is very unanticipated," Demme said in his Oscar acceptance speech.

-Before The Silence of the Lambs Demme was most noted for having directed a number of 80s comedies.
-He followed up his horror-thriller with fare of similar seriousness: most notably, Philadelphia (1993) and Beloved (1998), based on the Toni Morrison novel and starring Oprah Winfrey.
+Before The Silence of the Lambs, Demme was most noted for having directed a number of '80s comedies.
+He followed it up with fare of similar seriousness: most notably, Philadelphia (1993) and Beloved (1998), based on the Toni Morrison novel and starring Oprah Winfrey.

 Philadelphia, one of the first mainstream Hollywood movies to explore the AIDS crisis, earned Tom Hanks his first Best Actor Oscar for his role as a dying gay lawyer fighting discrimination.

-His 2008 film Rachel Getting Married earned Anne Hathaway her first Oscar nomination for her role as a drug addict returning home for her sister’s wedding.
+Demme's 2008 film Rachel Getting Married earned Anne Hathaway her first Oscar nomination for her role as a drug addict returning home for her sister's wedding.

 Demme also helmed a number of documentaries during his career, including films about musicians Neil Young and Justin Timberlake.